(keep reading to learn what happened)

 In an interview with the Las Vegas Spectrum, Paul said the following:

-If a new Gipsy reopens in the Las Vegas location, we’ll be sure to update this page.
+If a new Gipsy reopens in the Las Vegas location, I’ll be sure to update this page.

 Unfortunately, Paul San Filipo passed away in April 2022, so there will be no Gipsy nightclub reopening from Paul.

 Here’s a screenshot of Paul’s obituary:

 It’s possible that someone else might reopen the bar given its history, though.